noorulainbscs5-arch/Noor-ul-ain-final-project/README.md

 ---

 ## How to Run the Project
+By adding the Git commands
 git init
 git add .
-git commit -m "Initial commit" git push origin main
+git commit -m "Initial commit"
+git push origin main